This Hour Has Seven Days: Cancellation

 Concerned about the show's approach to the news, the CBC fired hosts Watson and LaPierre in April 1966, just before the end of the TV season; Lapierre's tears following the Truscott report, purportedly betraying a bias in his reporting, were cited as the pretext for the firing.
 This resulted in a public outcry for weeks as viewers organized demonstrations, wrote letters and made angry phone calls, CBC staff threatened to resign, newspaper editorials fulminated about political interference in the decision, and politicians demanded a parliamentary inquiry.

 A parliamentary committee hearing was convened, and Prime Minister Lester Pearson appointed Vancouver Sun publisher Stu Keate as a special investigator.
 CBC president Alphonse Ouimet told the committee that CBC management had been battling the show's producers for two years, and that the show had consistently ignored CBC policies.

 Following two weeks of mediation, Keate said it was clear that there had been "mistakes made on both sides" and recommended that the CBC board of directors do a better job of explaining to the public its decision to fire Watson and LaPierre.
 CBC directors immediately reaffirmed the firing of Watson and LaPierre, while admitting that the way they were fired had been a mistake.

 The dispute heated up again in July, leading producer Douglas Leiterman to halt work on a new season of programs.
 Leiterman said he was told by CBC that his contract for the show would only be renewed if he signed a pledge to behave himself, and that he believed that Bud Walker—the CBC vice-president who had fired Watson and LaPierre—had been given a promotion to oversee all CBC English programming.
 The CBC denied that Walker had been promoted, fired Leiterman and cancelled the show.

-Document series

-Document was a Canadian documentary television series that aired once a month on CBC Television from 1962 to 1969.

-This innovative series featured various documentaries, employing both direct cinema and traditional documentary techniques.
-The series, appearing on occasional random days and times, was given a monthly schedule in 1965 as a mid-year replacement for This Hour Has Seven Days.

-The Toronto Telegrams Chester Bloom expressed criticism of bias over the broadcast of "The Servant of All" episode of September 16, 1962.
-Bloom's politics sided with the Progressive Conservative party.

-Production

-The first executive producers for this series were Patrick Watson and Douglas Leiterman, whose intention was to air a documentary approximately each month to provide a detailed treatment of a subject.
-By the second season, Leiterman became executive producer on This Hour Has Seven Days and concentrated his work on that series; Watson became a host of Document at that time.
-Richard Nielsen became executive producer during the final episodes.